Why is data quality assessment needed in NIPN?

 - What data quality process has been effectively followed?

 - What are the conclusions of the data quality report attached to the dataset?

-- Second, the data has probably been collected for a specific data analysis objective that may be different from the NIPN data analysis objective.
-Therefore, to achieve the NIPN objective, you may need a different data quality level.
+2) Second, the data probably were collected for a specific data analysis objective that may be different from the NIPN data analysis objective.
+Therefore, to achieve the NIPN objective, a different data quality level may be needed.

 “Data quality” is neither “good” nor “bad”: it should be “adequate” for the intended analysis